Opioid epidemic in the United States: Trafficking

 As the number of opioid prescriptions rose, drug cartels began flooding the US with heroin from Mexico.
 For many opioid users, heroin was cheaper, more potent, and often easier to acquire than prescription medications.
 According to the CDC, tighter prescription policies by doctors did not necessarily lead to this increased heroin use.
 The main suppliers of heroin to the US have been Mexican transnational criminal organizations.

 From 2005 to 2009, Mexican heroin production increased by over 600%, from an estimated 8 metric tons in 2005 to 50 metric tons in 2009.
 Between 2010 and 2014, the amount seized at the border more than doubled.
 According to the Drug Enforcement Administration, smugglers and distributors "profit primarily by putting drugs on the street and have become crucial to the Mexican cartels."

 Illicit fentanyl is commonly made in Mexico and trafficked by cartels.
 North America's dominant trafficking group is Mexico's Sinaloa Cartel, which has been linked to 80 percent of the fentanyl seized in New York.

+In popular culture

+The widespread impact of the opioid crisis in the United States has led to multiple books, documentaries, and films on the subject.

+Books

+In 2003, Pain Killer: An Empire of Deceit and the Origin of America's Opioid Epidemic by the journalist Barry Meier was published.
+In 2023, Netflix adapted the book into the drama miniseries Painkiller.

+In 2015, Dreamland: The True Tale of America's Opiate Epidemic by Sam Quinones was released, which connected the growth of the U.S. opioid epidemic to the production and distribution of black-tar heroin from Mexico.

+In 2018, Dopesick: Dealers, Doctors, and the Drug Company that Addicted America by Beth Macy was released.
+The book covered the origin and evolution of the opioid epidemic in the United States beginning primarily with the 1996 release of the drug OxyContin, examining on its effects on small town America and the Appalachian region in particular.
+It received the Los Angeles Times Book Prize for Science and Technology.
+In 2021, Hulu adapted the book into a drama miniseries, also titled Dopesick, starring Michael Keaton.

+In 2021, Empire of Pain: The Secret History of the Sackler Dynasty by Patrick Radden Keefe was published, examining the history of the Sackler family, including the founding of Purdue Pharma, its role in the marketing of pharmaceuticals, and the family's central role in the opioid epidemic.
+The book followed Keefe's 2017 article on the Sackler family in The New Yorker, titled "The Family That Built an Empire of Pain".
+The book received multiple awards and was longlisted for the 2022 Andrew Carnegie Medal for Excellence in Nonfiction.
+In 2023, Netflix adapted Keefe's article and Meier's book into the drama miniseries Painkiller.